Azure/azure-powershell/src/Network/resources/MissingCmdlets.md

 ## General
-- Add-AzApplicationGatewayAuthenticationCertificate
-- Add-AzApplicationGatewayBackendAddressPool
-- Add-AzApplicationGatewayBackendHttpSettings
-- Add-AzApplicationGatewayCustomError
-- Add-AzApplicationGatewayFrontendPort
-- Add-AzApplicationGatewayHttpListener
-- Add-AzApplicationGatewayHttpListenerCustomError
-- Add-AzApplicationGatewayRequestRoutingRule
-- Add-AzApplicationGatewayRewriteRuleSet
-- Add-AzApplicationGatewaySslCertificate
-- Add-AzApplicationGatewayTrustedRootCertificate
-- Add-AzDelegation
-- Add-AzExpressRouteCircuitAuthorization
-- Add-AzExpressRouteCrossConnectionPeering
-- Add-AzServiceEndpointPolicyDefinition
-- Add-AzVirtualNetworkPeering
-- Add-AzVpnClientRevokedCertificate
-- Add-AzVpnClientRootCertificate
-- Get-AzApplicationGatewayAuthenticationCertificate
-- Get-AzApplicationGatewayAvailableServerVariableAndHeader
-- Get-AzApplicationGatewayAvailableSslOptions
-- Get-AzApplicationGatewayAvailableWafRuleSets
-- Get-AzApplicationGatewayBackendAddressPool
-- Get-AzApplicationGatewayBackendHealth
-- Get-AzApplicationGatewayBackendHttpSettings
-- Get-AzApplicationGatewayConnectionDraining
-- Get-AzApplicationGatewayCustomError
-- Get-AzApplicationGatewayFirewallPolicy
-- Get-AzApplicationGatewayFrontendPort
-- Get-AzApplicationGatewayHttpListener
-- Get-AzApplicationGatewayHttpListenerCustomError
-- Get-AzApplicationGatewayIdentity
-- Get-AzApplicationGatewayRequestRoutingRule
-- Get-AzApplicationGatewayRewriteRuleSet
-- Get-AzApplicationGatewaySku
-- Get-AzApplicationGatewaySslCertificate
-- Get-AzApplicationGatewaySslPolicy
-- Get-AzApplicationGatewayTrustedRootCertificate
-- Get-AzAvailableServiceDelegation
-- Get-AzDelegation
-- Get-AzEffectiveNetworkSecurityGroup
-- Get-AzEffectiveRouteTable
-- Get-AzExpressRouteCircuitStats
-- Get-AzFirewall
-- Get-AzFirewallFqdnTag
-- Get-AzNetworkUsage
-- Get-AzNetworkWatcherConnectionMonitor
-- Get-AzNetworkWatcherConnectionMonitorReport
-- Get-AzNetworkWatcherPacketCapture
-- Get-AzNetworkWatcherReachabilityProvidersList
-- Get-AzNetworkWatcherReachabilityReport
-- Get-AzNetworkWatcherSecurityGroupView
+- #NO# Get-AzApplicationGatewayAuthenticationCertificate
+- M Get-AzApplicationGatewayAvailableServerVariableAndHeader
+- Y Get-AzApplicationGatewayAvailableSslOptions
+- Y Get-AzApplicationGatewayAvailableWafRuleSets
+- #NO# Get-AzApplicationGatewayBackendAddressPool
+- #NO# Get-AzApplicationGatewayBackendHttpSettings
+- #NO# Get-AzApplicationGatewayConnectionDraining
+- #NO# Get-AzApplicationGatewayCustomError
+- Y Get-AzApplicationGatewayFirewallPolicy
+- #NO# Get-AzApplicationGatewayFrontendPort
+- #NO# Get-AzApplicationGatewayHttpListener
+- #NO# Get-AzApplicationGatewayHttpListenerCustomError
+- #NO# Get-AzApplicationGatewayIdentity
+- #NO# Get-AzApplicationGatewayRequestRoutingRule
+- #NO# Get-AzApplicationGatewayRewriteRuleSet
+- #NO# Get-AzApplicationGatewaySku
+- #NO# Get-AzApplicationGatewaySslCertificate
+- #NO# Get-AzApplicationGatewaySslPolicy
+- #NO# Get-AzApplicationGatewayTrustedRootCertificate
+- Y Get-AzAvailableServiceDelegation
+- #NO# Get-AzDelegation
+- Y Get-AzEffectiveNetworkSecurityGroup
+- Y Get-AzEffectiveRouteTable
+- Y Get-AzExpressRouteCircuitStats
+- Y Get-AzNetworkWatcherConnectionMonitorReport
+- Y Get-AzNetworkWatcherReachabilityProvidersList
+- Y Get-AzNetworkWatcherReachabilityReport
+- !!C!!
+Get-AzNetworkWatcherSecurityGroupView
 - Get-AzVirtualHubVnetConnection
 - Get-AzVirtualNetworkAvailableEndpointService
 - Get-AzVirtualNetworkGatewayConnectionVpnDeviceConfigScript
-- Get-AzVirtualNetworkGatewaySupportedVpnDevice
 - Get-AzVirtualNetworkUsageList
 - Get-AzVpnClientIpsecParameter
 - Get-AzVpnClientPackage
 - Get-AzVpnClientRevokedCertificate
+- Get-AzVpnClientRootCertificate
-- Get-AzVpnClientRootCertificateDiagnostic
+- Invoke-AzNetworkWatcherNetworkConfigurationDiagnostic
 - Move-AzExpressRouteCircuit
 - New-AzApplicationGatewayAuthenticationCertificate
 - New-AzApplicationGatewayBackendAddressPool